Home > Insights > Investing > The Ultimate Guide to Investing Cash on the Sidelines

 But when the 20% decline on a monthly closing basis finally occurred in 2022, it only brought the S&P 500 back to 2021 levels.
 This was still 329% higher than where stocks ended 2009.

-Even if the 2022 decline were to have another 50% drop (like we saw in 2007-09), it would only take stocks back to 2017 levels (at 185% higher than the end of 2009).
+Even if the 2022 decline had turned into a 50% bear market (like we saw in 2007-09), it would still have only taken stocks back to 2017 levels (185% higher than the end of 2009).

 The lesson here is clear.
 If you’re waiting for a large decline to get invested, you have to be prepared to wait a very long time with the understanding that when the decline eventually comes, it could very well leave stocks at a higher level than today.